PhilippHeuer/dotfiles/README.md

 Released under the [MIT license](./LICENSE).

 > [!CAUTION]
-> Some files (themes, color-palettes) included in this repository are released under a different license.
+> Some of the included theme configuration files are released under different licenses.
 > Check [CREDITS.md](./CREDITS.md) for more information.